Cancer Disability Discrimination Attorney in Long Island, NY

 The Law Office of Cohen & Jaffe, LLP is a premier New York Cancer Disability Discrimination law firm.

 We represent victims of unlawful discrimination in the employment environment based on an employee’s medical condition.
-We have handled numerous medical disability discrimination cases in the New York City and Long Island metropolitan area.
+We have handled numerous medical disability discrimination cases in Long Island and nearby areas including Nassau County, Suffolk County and Queens.

 Initial consultations are always free and confidential.
 There are never any fees unless and until we first secure your recovery.

-Contact an experienced New York City and Long Island employment lawyer at Cohen & Jaffe to discuss a potential cancer disability discrimination claim.
+Contact an experienced Long Island employment lawyer at Cohen & Jaffe to discuss a potential cancer disability discrimination claim.
 Call us now or fill out our online contact form.

 Medical disability discrimination occurs when an employee is treated unequally and differently compared to co-workers, purely based upon their medical condition (in this case, cancer).